KubeRocketCI/docs/versioned_docs/version-3.10/operator-guide/upgrade/upgrade-krci-3.12.md

 2. (Optional) Enable Repository Discovery

     :::warning
-    In case of using GitFusion with the Bitbucket Git provider, it is necessary to update the Bitbucket API token permissions to include the `account:read` scope.
+    In case of using GitFusion with the Bitbucket Git provider, it is necessary to update the Bitbucket API token permissions to include the `read:account` scope.
 For more details on how to create a Bitbucket app password with the required permissions, refer to the [Add Git Server](../../user-guide/add-git-server.md) guide.
     :::

     :::note